-In the second method, you can open Task Manager using Ctrl+Alt+Delete to open the Windows Task Manager.
+In the second method, you can open Task Manager using Ctrl+Alt+Delete to open Windows Task Manager.
 This will allow you to check the apps and services that are running on your PC.
-After closing them, you can choose to leave the process in the list or force it to stop.
+After closing them, you can choose to leave the process on the list or force it to stop.
 However, novice users should exercise caution and do some research first to ensure they are running safely.
 You can also search online for information on the background processes of the computer.

 Checking which apps are draining your data plan